Who We Are

 In September of 1992, ITBC was incorporated in the state of Colorado and that summer ITBC was headquartered in Rapid City, South Dakota.
 ITBC was originally formed as a 501 (c) 3 non-profit organization.

-ITBC has a membership of 56 tribes in 19 states with a collective herd of over 15,000 bison.
+ITBC has a membership of 58 tribes in 19 states with a collective herd of over 15,000 buffalo.
 Membership of ITBC remains open and there is continued interest by non-member tribes in the organization.
 ITBC is committed to reestablishing buffalo herds on Indian lands in a manner that promotes cultural enhancement, spiritual revitalization, ecological restoration, and economic development.

 ITBC has been reorganized as a federally chartered Indian Organization under Section 17 of the Indian Reorganization Act.
 This was approved by the Bureau of Indian Affairs in 2010.
 ITBC consists of a Membership that includes all the Tribes that have joined the organization and is governed by a Board of Directors, which is comprised of five elected officers and four regional representatives.